Tragic Case: Former Raiders Player Henry Ruggs III Sentenced to Prison for Fatal Drunken Crash

 “To the parents and family of Ms. Tintor, I sincerely apologize for all the pain and suffering,” Ruggs said.

 Standing among his lawyers, wearing a dark blue suit, Ruggs spoke to Schwartz and said he let down his “family, colleagues and those who believed in me with my actions.”
 He said he had searched for answers over the past 21 months since the accident to explain his actions, but offers no excuses and hopes to begin the healing process, for himself and others involved.
-Ruggs hopes to raise awareness about the dangers of driving under the influence, and speeding.
+Ruggs hopes to raise awareness regarding the dangers of driving under the influence, and speeding.

 “My actions are not a true reflection of me,” Ruggs said.

-This Wednesday marked the first time someone from Tintor’s immediate family spoke publicly about the crash.
+This Wednesday marked the first time someone from Tintor’s immediate family spoke publicly regarding the crash.
 Tintor came to the United States as a baby, anchoring a family that had fled war-torn Serbia.
 She helped her father navigate language barriers, babysat her nephew, and she was supposed to pick her father up from work on the day of the accident.
 The family had been present at the Ruggs hearings for the past two years.

 Speaking then of Ruggs and defense attorney David Chesnoff, Tintor’s first, Daniel Strbac, read a statement on behalf of Tintor’s mother, Mirjana Komazec.